Skip links

 Cologne Carnival

-Cologne’s world-famous colourful, joyous celebration annually attracts around one million visitors into the city.
-The Three Mad Days are the climax of Cologne Carnival.
+Cologne’s world-famous colourful, joyous celebration annually attracts millions of visitors into the city.
+The street carnival reaches its climax in the days leading up to Ash Wednesday.
 The time of merry-making in the streets is officially declared open at Alter Markt on the Thursday before the beginning of Lent.
 Pubs stay open till the early hours, and the spirit of Carnival reigns in the streets and public squares, in offices and at home, and above all in places for dancing and drinking.

 Learn More